 Scenario 1:

 The authorities of the Member State didn't identify any illegal or irregular expenditure.
 The amounts declared in the final interim payment application are confirmed in its totality and no amounts subject to ongoing assessment (Article 137(2) of CPR) or resulting from audit work are deducted from the accounts.
-The Certifying Authority submits the accounts of the accounting year 01/07/2015 till 30/06/2016 by 15 February 2017 to the Commission.
+The CA submits the accounts of the accounting year 01/07/2015 till 30/06/2016 by 15 February 2017 to the Commission.